gppbioinfo/isomiR_celegans/README.md

 isomiR identification pipeline, scripts for graph plotting

-Every script does have usage information at the top
+Every script has usage information at the top

-perl targetscan_70.pl miRNA_file UTR_file PredictedTargetsOutputFile
+# Step I - run this script from the fastq file folder
+sh isomiR_workflow.sh

+# This will generate files with isomiR information for downstream analysis